-From the first day you being working with your VA, emphasize clearly that they cannot disappear.
-Assure your VA that when they have questions, struggles or difficulty finishing an assignment, they can come to you for help.
+From the first day you begin working with your OFS, emphasize clearly that they cannot and should not disappear.
+Assure your OFS that when they have questions, struggles or difficulty finishing an assignment, they can come to you for help.
 Explain that you are always available for support and answers.
-Put their mind at ease that you won’t be upset if they get stuck on something.
-Then, stand by what you said to them and be available to help them when they need help.
+Put their mind at ease so that they know you won’t be upset if they get stuck on something.
+Then, stand by what you said and be available to help them when they need help.

-A disappearing VA is a result of poor training (or no training at all), failing to give feedback, failing to follow up, assuming you’re a good teacher when you’re really not, and creating unrealistic expectations.
-Work closely with your VA—especially in the beginning—and stand by for help.
-Help your VA trust you enough to go to you with any issues.
+Work closely with your OFS—especially in the beginning—and stand by in case they need help.
+Help your OFS trust you to go to you with any issues.
 You’ll save yourself a lot of time and discouragement if you do these things.

 2. Slow, unreliable internet